Build Distro buckets

 • Filename(s): the names of the files (including file extension) that Runway should automatically pull from your workflow's build artifacts.
 If left blank, all files with the .ipa extension will be pulled in for iOS and tvOS platforms, and all files with the .apk extension will be pulled in for Android platforms

-• Org-wide access setting: enable org-wide access to make your bucket available to all users in your Runway org.
-Anyone in your Runway org with access to the bucket link can view and install builds from the bucket.
+• Org-wide access: enable org-wide access to make your bucket available to all users in your Runway org.
+Anyone in your Runway org with access can view and install builds from the bucket.
 If this setting is disabled, only bucket members can view and install builds from the bucket.

 When org-wide access is enabled, any non-members with access to the bucket will be treated as users with the Tester bucket permission.